By Rick Steves

 Your itinerary depends on several factors, including weather, crowds, geography, timeline, and travel style (are you antsy to see as much as you can, or do you like settling into a place for a few days?)
 Take the following considerations into account as you build your European itinerary.

-Establish a logical flight plan.
-It’s been years since I flew into and out of the same city.
-You can avoid needless travel time and expense by flying into one airport and out from another.
+Make a logical transatlantic flight plan.
+If your trip is geographically wide-ranging, avoid needless travel time and expense by flying into one airport and out from another.
 You usually pay just half the round-trip fare for each airport.
-Even if this type of flight plan is more expensive than the cheapest round-trip fare, it may save you lots of time and money when surface connections are figured in.
+Even if this type of flight plan is more expensive than the cheapest round-trip fare, it's likely to save you lots of time and money when surface connections are figured in.
 For example, you could fly into London, travel east through whatever interests you in Europe, and fly home from Athens.
-This would eliminate the costly and time-consuming return to London.
-Plug various cities into flight websites and check the fares.
+This eliminates the costly, time-consuming, and needless return to London.

 Moderate the weather conditions you'll encounter.
-For 30 years of travels, my routine has been spring in the Mediterranean area and summer north of the Alps.
+Over my many years of travels, my routine has been spring in the Mediterranean area and summer north of the Alps.
 Match the coolest month of your trip with the warmest area, and vice versa.
 For a spring and early-summer trip, enjoy comfortable temperatures throughout by starting in the southern countries and working your way north.
 If possible, avoid the midsummer Mediterranean heat and crowds of Italy and southern France.
 Spend those weeks in Scandinavia, Britain, Ireland, or the Alps (which may also increase your odds of sun in places prone to miserable weather).

 Leave some slack in your itinerary.
 Don't schedule yourself too tightly (a common tendency).
 Everyday chores, small business matters, transportation problems, constipation, and planning mistakes deserve about one day of slack per week in your itinerary.
-If your trip is a long one, schedule a "vacation from your vacation" in the middle of it.
+For long trips, schedule a "vacation from your vacation" in the middle.
 Most people need several days in a place where they couldn't see a museum or take a tour even if they wanted to.
 A stop in the mountains or on an island, in a friendly rural town, or at the home of a relative is a great way to revitalize your tourist spirit.

 Your Best Itinerary in Eight Steps